oroinc/crm/README.md

 TODO
 ====

-- behavior : timestamp, soft delete, audit, versionning, translatable / scopable values
+Flexible Entity
+- add translatable to entity + setLocale with event / listener postload
+- set entity locale to get only related values
+- add shortcut to get entity value
+- add shortcut to get entity value data
+- add shortcut to get entity option value

+- enhance find($id) to load any values in one query ? (no lazy load when get each value)

+Flexible entity repository
+- allow search on attribute with enhanced findBy

+Attribute type
 - clean way to play with backend type and add some new

-- use translatable interface / use a custom translation mecanism in place of doctrine gedmo extension

-- think about value representation (should be loaded in product as key/value)

-- add shortcut to get entity value, data, datatext (option value)

-- flexibleentity repository

-- enhance find($id) to load any values in one query ? (no lazy load when get each value)
+Option and values
+- refactor, get option value related to current locale

+Translatable behaviour
+- can be optionnal for flexible ? use an interface ?
+- deal with more generic level (basic scope ? locale can be a scope ?)

+Refactoring
 - clean Abstract (model and entity) classes to refactor some methods (addValue, addOption, etc related to owner side)

+Others behaviours
+- timestamp, soft delete, audit, versionning, translatable / scopable values

+Test
 - add 10k products with 100 attributes to check the impl

+Others
+- flattenize eav values